 Do you follow American-English writing standards?
-If so, today’s post is for you because it explains two instances when you should use single quotation marks followed by two instances when you may want to use single quotation marks.
+If so, today’s post is for you because it explains two instances when you should use single quotation marks followed by two instances when you may want to use them.

 Please note that single quotation marks are used more frequently in British English and, therefore, have more applications than the four instances shown here.

 Two Instances When You Should Use Single Quotation Marks

 With few exceptions, use single quotation marks for (1) quotations within quotations and (2) titles within titles in quotation marks.

 1. Quotations within Quotations

 Use single quotation marks for quotations within run-in quotations, which are short quotes integrated into the surrounding text.1